ziyasensoy/ziyasensoy/README.md

-## Hi there 👋, I'm Ziya
+## Hi 👋, I'm Ziya

 Welcome to my GitHub profile! 🌟 <br>
-I'm a aspiring Frontend Developer and Software Engineering student based in Amsterdam
+I'm a Frontend Developer and Software Engineering student based in Amsterdam

 ### What I'm doing now